The most expensive feeling in finance

 One well-timed sale — selling at the bottom and missing the recovery — can set your retirement back years.
 Fidelity's research shows that investors who panicked and sold during the COVID crash of March 2020 and waited even 30 days to re-enter missed a 30% recovery.

-On a $300,000 portfolio, that's $90,000 lost.
-Not to the market.
-To a feeling.
+On a $300,000 portfolio, that's $90,000 lost not to the market but to a feeling.

 "Tempted to sell" is the most honest thing you can say about your investing psychology.
 It takes courage to name it.
 And naming it is the first step to not acting on it.